gitlabEdit

 Vendor scripts

-The following vendor scripts are provided for both Windows and Unix-based operating systems, such as macOS:
+The vendor script creation instructions are provided for both Windows and Unix-based operating systems, such as macOS.
+Select your operating system below:

 When an error occurs, store the error code value, print a helpful error message, then exit with the same error code.
 For example, BassBoom's vendor-push.cmd uses the following statements to stop pushing the rest of the packages upon encountering any error: